 List of members

-David originally trained in the transport sector and is currently a Director of Chef Express UK, part of Grupo Cremonini of Italy.
-He is also a non-executive Director of private aircraft caterer Bond and Butler, and a Director of Momentum Services, the provider of crew, catering and lounge services to Eurostar International.
-David has advised on transport projects in Russia, India and much of Europe and has also worked in Southern and Eastern Africa on logistics and distribution projects for famine relief and environmental charities.
-David is a Director of the ESU, a trustee of the Centre for the Magic Arts and an advisor on Human Resource matters to The London Irish Rugby Club.
+David originally trained in the transport sector and is currently a Director of Chef Express UK, part of Grupo Cremonini of Italy, a Director of Momentum Services the provider of crew, catering and lounge services to Eurostar International.
+He has advised on transport projects in Russia, India and much of Europe and has also worked in Southern and Eastern Africa on logistics and distribution projects for famine relief and environmental charities.
+He is a Director of the ESU, a trustee of the Magic Circle Foundation Ltd and became a Trustee of the Guildford Institute in 2019.

 Dame Karen Dunnell

 Karen has spent all her working life in research and statistics in the public sector.
 From 1974-2009 she worked in the Government Statistical Service and from 2005 was its head and Chief Executive of the Office for National Statistics.
-She also has Advisory/Trustee roles for PricewaterhouseCooper, Legal and General, the UK Health Forum, Northern Ireland Heart, Chest and Stroke, the Department for Business-BIS, Highgate Scientific and Literary Society.
+She also has Advisory/Trustee roles for PricewaterhouseCooper, Legal and General, Northern Ireland Heart, Chest and Stroke, Highgate Scientific and Literary Society, and William Ellis School.

 Mr Gary Morley, FCA

 Gary is a Chartered Accountant and author specialising in private company Corporate Finance.
 He is Hon.
 Treasurer of City YMCA London and former Chairman of the British Suzuki Institute.
 He is also a Past Master of the Worshipful Company of Plaisterers.